-An emphasis on scientific problem solving allows student to effectively, accurately, and safely calculate dosages of medications.
-This includes reading, interpreting, and solving calculation problems encountered in the preparation of medication.
-Full-time - Pre-requisite(s): Admission to the pre-licensure BSN track.
-Co-requisite(s): NURS 299, NURS 314, NURS 330, NURS 337.
-Part-time - Pre-requisite(s): Admission to the pre-licensure BSN track.
-Co-requisite(s): NURS 299, NURS 314.
+An emphasis on scientific problem solving allows student to effectively, accurately and safely calculate dosages of medications.
+This includes reading, interpreting and solving calculation problems encountered in the preparation of medication.
+Pre-requisite(s): Admission into the nursing program.
+Full-Time Co-requisite(s): NURS 299, NURS 314, NURS 330, NURS 337.
+Part-time Co-requisite(s): NURS 337, NURS 314.